Table of content

 Just like how a brick-and-mortar storefront either attracts the customer to step inside or keep walking, your e-commerce home page can either cause a visitor to stay on your web page or move on to your competitor.

-You barely have 50 milliseconds to make a good impression, so you need to be strategic with your webshop design choice, especially on your home page.
+Readers only take 50 milliseconds to evaluate visual appeal, so you need to be strategic with your webshop design choice, especially on your home page.

 Here are some of the best e-commerce website design elements to use on your home page: